"One must eat to live, and not live to eat".

 Already tried all the recipes in your cookbook?
 Missing a little something to be a true Chef?

-Take oenology classes to match your meals to your wine!
+Take oenology and cookery classes to match your meals to your wine!